JimmyRespawn/PassionNano/productblog/content/about/index.md

 toc: false
 ---

-Our vision is to build the best native app experience on the Windows and Xbox platforms by adopting the latest technology provided by Microsoft.
+Our vision is to build the best native app experience

+- on the Windows and Xbox platforms by adopting the latest technology provided by Microsoft.
+- on the iOS, iPadOS and TvOS provided by Apple.

 Support the projects by